Arbitrator rules against Jaguars in grievance with NFLPA

 JACKSONVILLE, Fla.
-(AP)The Jacksonville Jaguars tried to fine former defensive end Dante Fowler more than $700,000 for missing “mandatory” appointments with a team trainer or physician.
+(AP)Tom Coughlin tried to fine former Jacksonville Jaguars defensive end Dante Fowler more than $700,000 for missing “mandatory” appointments with a team trainer or physician.

+It was just one example of how Coughlin has run roughshod over players since his return to Jacksonville, according to the players’ union.

 “This is just one of the many grievances we had to file to protect our players from the Jaguars’ actions,” the NFLPA said.
 “The decision puts a stop to the blatant overreach by the Jaguars and emphasizes the voluntary nature of almost all football activities during the offseason.”

+Fowler reacted to the decision on Twitter: “They literally hated me.
+I got it all back though!
+Thanks to the NFLPA.”

-The arbitrator affirmed that, under the NFL’s Collective Bargaining Agreement, teams cannot require rehabilitation or medical appointments at team facilities during the offseason.
+The arbitrator affirmed that the NFL’s Collective Bargaining Agreement does not allow teams to require rehabilitation or medical appointments be held at team facilities during the offseason.

-The Jaguars, under the direction of personnel chief Tom Coughlin, tried to require injured players to get all rehab at the team facility.
+Coughlin and the Jaguars allegedly tried to require injured players to rehab at the facility.
 When players failed to attend the sessions, the club disciplined them.

-In response, the players’ union filed a grievance challenging the club’s right to discipline players in those circumstances.

-Fowler, who was not named in the NFLPA’s news release and now plays for the Los Angeles Rams, to whom he was traded in October 2018, was fined 25 times for missing those appointments.
+Fowler, who was not named in the NFLPA’s news release and was traded to the Los Angeles Rams in October 2018, was fined 25 times for missing those appointments.

 “It should be noted that Jaguars players continue to be at odds with Jaguars management over their rights under the CBA far more than players on other clubs,” the NFLPA said.
 “In the last two years, more than 25% of the grievances filed by players in the entire league have been filed against the Jaguars.